Photoshop Halftone Dot Pattern tutorial

 Reselecting the Halftone Pattern filter.

-Then drag the Size slider to choose a different size.
-I’ll make the dots smaller by lowering the size from 6 to 4.
+Drag the Size slider to choose a different size.

 Lowering the halftone dot size.